microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     }
     ```

-1. Complete the following to avoid an azure function auto-scaling error.
-Navigate to the service-plan module and add the following line if it's not already there:

-    ```terraform
-    # Navigate to the service-plan module
-    cd ./infra/modules/providers/azure/service-plan
-    # Add this line under the location property of the azurerm_monitor_autoscale_setting resource within the main.tf
-    count = var.service_plan_tier == "Dynamic" ?
-0 : 1
-    ```

 ### **Step 5:** Implement Azure Walkthrough CIT

-Let's implement the Azure Walkthrough CIT by declaring our new Walkthrough Module along with the modules that it depends on.
+Let's implement the _Azure Walkthrough CIT_ by declaring our new _Azure Function Walkthrough Module_ along with the modules that it depends on.

 1. Navigate to the infra templates directory (i.e. ./infra/templates) and execute the following commands to wire up your new CIT: